 Saudi king urges solidarity to overcome 'difficult period' of coronavirus

 De facto ruler Crown Prince Mohammed bin Salman, the king's son and heir apparent, has talked by phone with several foreign leaders but not spoken publicly since the country went into virtual lockdown last weekend.
 The government has halted its regular Cabinet meetings.
-Coronavirus infections among the Gulf Arab state now top 1,300, with one death in Bahrain.
-Many of the cases are linked to travel to Iran, an epicenter of the outbreak in the Middle East with 1,284 deaths and more than 18,000 cases of infection.
+Coronavirus infections among the Gulf Arab states were more than 1,300, with one death in Bahrain.
+Many of the cases are linked to travel to Iran, an epicentre of the outbreak in the Middle East with 1,284 deaths and more than 18,000 cases.

 ($1 = 3.7590 riyals)